Deadline (Grant novel): Reviews

 In reviewing the novel for SFFWorld, Rob Bedford described the book as avoiding the pitfalls normally associated with the middle work in a trilogy and praised McGuire's strong pacing despite the novel's length.
 Bedford also compliments the author's treatment of the subject of medical ethics (particularly in extreme situations) as well handled and thought-provoking.
 Selena MacIntosh of Persephone Magazine noted several improvements over Feed, particularly tighter plotting and storytelling, along with deeper characters.
 However, as MacIntosh was less impressed overall with the first novel, she passes some of the credit for Deadlines success to a new editor McGuire notes was previously uninvolved.
 In the Seattle Post-Intelligencer, Brian Fitzpatrick wrote McGuire takes the "political intrigue of Feed and ratchets it up to 11" and highly praised the novel's conclusion.
 He also states that the use of zombies as the means of a hidden agenda make the work scarier than the straightforward "humans versus zombies" scenario in other zombie fiction.

 The use of the deceased Georgia as an advisory voice in the slightly unhinged Shaun's head was praised by reviewers: Bedford called it a "great tool to use for internal dialogue" and congratulated McGuire for her ability to set different tones for the two characters, while MacIntosh and Fitzpatrick identified it as a plausible and understandable reaction to the loss of a loved one.
 MacIntosh also liked the decision to make Shaun "a real tool" as he struggles to deal with both the loss of his sister and the growing conspiracy, with his "raw and messy" state making him a more interesting protagonist than Georgia was in Feed.

 The book was compared favourably with Max Brooks' World War Z (2006).

 Awards and honors

 Locus included Deadline on their list of the best science fiction novels of 2011.

-The novel was nominated for the 2011 Philip K. Dick Award, as well as the 2012 Hugo Award for Best Novel but lost to Among Others (2011) by Jo Walton.
+The novel was nominated for the 2011 Philip K. Dick Award as well as the 2012 Hugo Award for Best Novel.
+It ultimately lost the latter to Among Others by Jo Walton.